 - In a small container, plant each stem cutting and gently fill it up with a sandy soil mix with good drainage.
 To avoid damaging the new roots, carefully place the new plant into a three-inch hole in the soil.
 Moisten the soil, but don’t let it get too soggy.

 - Care for the plant and ensure it receives enough sunlight and moisture.
 Look out for new growth.
 The only way you’d know it’s ready to be transplanted is by giving it a gentle tug.
 If you feel any resistance, that means the plant’s roots have taken hold of the soil, and you can now transplant.

 - Select a location that allows the plant to receive six to eight hours of sunlight and transplant them there.
 Ensure the soil has good drainage and is compost-rich.

 As stated earlier, the herb requires daily sunlight of up to eight hours.
 Although too much sun is not an issue, getting less of it is.
 Partial shade will encourage slow growth and if you’re growing it indoors, invest in the purchase of a grow light to ensure a constant supply of sunlight.

-- Full Spectrum - Barrina grow light is a great option for plants that in seedling, vegetative and...
+- Full Spectrum - Barrina LED grow light provides sufficient light for indoor...

-- Integrated Plant Light Chips- Compare with the lamp consisting of only "blue chips" + "red chips",...
+- Updated Plant Light Chips- Compare with the lamp consisting of only "blue chips"...